hixio-mh/parse-server-grapesjs/README.md

 * save to database and/or html-file (to host frontend on the parse-server)
 * save to database and fetch from a github/gitlab CI-worker to host it on a GH/GL page.
+* save to database and run a Parse-JOB or webhook whenever a template is updated

-## I want to run my patched version of grapesjs
+## I want to run a different / my patched version of the grapesjs

-You can:
+You can use the shipped version as a starting-point:

 ```
 $ npm install parse-server-grapesjs --save